mysociety/fixmystreet/install/manual-install.md

 #### b.
 Debian / Linux

-If you're using Debian 6.0 ("squeeze") then the packages to install some required dependencies are listed in `conf/packages.debian-squeeze` or `conf/packages.debian-squeeze+testing`.
+If you're using Debian 7 ("wheezy") then the packages to install some required dependencies are listed in `conf/packages.debian-wheezy`.
 To install all of them you can run:

-    sudo xargs -a conf/packages.debian-squeeze apt-get install
+    sudo xargs -a conf/packages.debian-wheezy apt-get install

 A similar list of packages should work for other Debian-based distributions.
 (Please let us know if you would like to contribute such a package list or instructions for other distributions.)

-Unfortunately, Compass is not packaged in Debian squeeze (or squeeze-backports).
-You will either need to install the package from testing, or you could install it from the Ruby gem with:

-    gem install compass

 #### c.
 Other